cameroncooke/SwiftParameterizedTesting/README.md

     }
 ```

 Above is a larger set of test values, 9 arrays of 4, 5, 2, 2, 2, 4, 2, 2, 2 values respectfully.
-This test will generate `4 * 5 * 2 * 2 * 2 * 4 * 2 * 2 * 2 = 5120` tests!
+This test will generate `4 * 5 * 2 * 2 * 2 * 4 * 2 * 2 * 2 == 5120` tests!

-It's important that you really consider the value of the parameterized tests and use wisely.
-Even though can test every combination doesn't mean you should and in general you shouldn't.
+It's important that you really consider the value of the tests you are creating when using parameterized tests and use wisely.
+Even though you can test every combination doesn't mean you should and in general you shouldn't.

 ## Example usage

-To use, in your test target create a new Swift file and subclass one of the `ParameterizedTestCase` base classes.
-Say you want to create test permutations from two sets of data you would use the `ParameterizedTestCase2` base class as shown in the below example, you can use up to 9 datasets in total.
-Just use corresponding class name i.e. `ParameterizedTestCase9`
+In your test target create a new Swift file and subclass one of the `ParameterizedTestCase` base classes.
+Say you want to create test permutations from two sets of data you would use the `ParameterizedTestCase2` base class as shown in the below example.
+You can use up to 9 datasets in total, just use corresponding class name making note of the numeric suffix i.e. `ParameterizedTestCase9`.

 ```swift
 final class MySnapshotTests: ParameterizedTestCase2<Weather, CelsiusTemperature, Void> {